 "The bedforms along which bed levelling is proposed are part of a dynamic bedform fields including (in places) active sandbank belonging to the North Norfolk Sandbank system.
 The patterns of processes governing the overall evolution of the systems (the flow regime, water depths and sediment availability) are at a much larger scale than, and so would not be affected by, the proposed local works.
-As a result, the proposed levelling is not likely to influence the overall form and function of the system and eventual recovery via natural processes is therefore expected.
+As a result, the proposed levelling is not likely to influence the overall form and function of the system and eventual recovery via natural processes is therefore expected [confidence: medium to high].

 The rate of recovery would vary in relation to the rate of sediment transport processes, faster infill and recovery rates will be associated with higher local flow speeds and more frequent wave influence.
 The shape of the bedform following recovery might recover to its original condition (e.g. rebuilding a single crest feature, although likely displaced in the direction of natural migration) or it might change (e.g. a single crest feature might bifurcate or merge with another nearby bedform).
-All such possible outcomes are consistent with the natural processes and bedform configurations that are already present in the site and would not adversely affect the onward form and function of the individual bedform features, or the sandbank system as a whole.
+All such possible outcomes are consistent with the natural processes and bedform configurations that are already present in the site and would not adversely affect the onward form and function of the individual bedform features, or the sandbank system as a whole [confidence: high confidence that the seabed will recover to a new natural equilibrium state within a timescale of months to years.
+However, any predictions of the actual local timescales of change, as well as the form of the 'new' features would have low-medium confidence.].

 The levelled areas are not considered likely to create a barrier to sediment movement.
 Evidence drawn from aggregate dredging activities indicate that if any changes occur to the flow conditions or wave regime, these are localised in close proximity to the dredge pocket.
 However, the aggregate dredge pockets concerned had widths and lengths of several kilometres.
 The proposed works are at a much smaller scale and footprint, with trench widths of 13 m along the interlink cable, trench base widths of 25 to 30 m plus side slopes along the export cable or maximum diameter of 55 m for foundation preparation.
-This means there is likely to be little to no effect on the flow or wave regime, which in turn means no effect on the regional scale sediment transport processes across the array site and export cable route."
+This means there is likely to be little to no effect on the flow or wave regime, which in turn means no effect on the regional scale sediment transport processes across the array site and export cable route [confidence: medium to high].."